Shamino0/scriptsandtools/p4/README.md

 # P4 scripts

-Several scripts that I have found useful (in the every-increasingly distant past) while developing softare with Perforce.
+Several scripts that I have found useful (in the every-increasingly distant past) while developing software with Perforce.
 Mostly packages for fetching specific versions of files and comparing them using Emacs.

 * [p4ediff](#p4ediff)